 Tony Kofkin, Founder and Managing Partner of Kofkin Bond and Co. outlines some of his Clients’ repatriation experience.

-A conversation with tax experts from a US Accounting Firm discuss the tax challenges facing Australians considering repatriation.
+A conversation with tax experts from a US Accounting Firm discuss the tax challenges facing Expats considering Australian repatriation.

-Lastly, making the move back to Australia should be a decision based on logic and not fear.
-However, given the constraint of available economy airline flights, if you are seriously considering returning to Australia in the short or medium term, Business Class tickets seem to be the only reliable option.
+Lastly, making the decision on moving to Australia from USA should be a decision based on logic and not fear.
+However, given the constraint of available economy airfare to Australia, if you are seriously considering returning to Australia in the short or medium term, astronomically high Economy and Business Class tickets seem to be the only reliable option.

 You are one of the growing number of expats who are thinking of packing a bag, it is best to ensure that your tax and filing affairs are in order.
 If you leave without settling your financial and or tax obligations, you may face an entirely new set of challenges.

 Here is the link again to read the largest survey of Australians Repatriating from New York.